Glock 43X / 48 Metal Magazines and Metal Mag Releases: Ensuring Reliability

 Problem #3: Inexperienced Manufacturing

-Many companies treat magazine extensions as simple add-on products rather than precision mechanical components.
+Many companies treat pistol magazine extensions as simple add-on products rather than precision mechanical components.
 Years of actual manufacturing experience reveals problems that aren't apparent from CAD drawings.

 Experience-Driven Improvements: